tillkahlbrock/serverless-workshop-web-go/content/lab3/_index.md

 - Create a new function
 - Create a new DynamoDB table
 - Hook up the function to a DynamoDB stream ([SAM example](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#dynamodb))
-- Fetch preview using e.g. https://github.com/aakash4525/py_link_preview
+- Fetch a preview using e.g. https://github.com/badoux/goscraper
-- Try it!
+- Shorten a new url and check if a preview got stored

 ## Hints